 There could be instances where you would like to close specific tickets without notifying the requester that the ticket was closed.

 In such cases, you could click on the ticket from the tickets list, which would take you to the ticket details page.
 Within the ticket details page, to the top, you would find the "Close" option.
 You could click on the "Shift" key and simultaneously click on the Close option.

 This would close that particular ticket, without sending out the default notification for when "Agent Closes a Ticket", to the requester.

 While setting up SLA, you could configure SLA reminder notifications and SLA violation notifications and choose to send those notifications to specific agents from your Freshdesk Account.

 Once this is done, you could setup the first response SLA notification email and resolution SLA notification emails, under Admin --> Email Notification --> Agent Notification and turn on the First Response SLA reminder, Resolution Time SLA reminder, First Response SLA violation and Resolution Time SLA violation notifications, based on your requirements.

 You could notify the requester, when a public note is added to a ticket which was raised by them.
 To enable the notification, please navigate to Admin --> Email notifications --> Requester notifications --> Turn on the Agent Adds Comment to Ticket notification.

-While merging Tickets in Freshdesk, there is an option to Add as Private Note, and don't notify the requester, choosing which, the merge will not be notified to the Customers.
-This has to be enabled in all the tickets that are being merged into one, i.e., the original ticket as well as the ticket(s) to be merged with.
+While merging tickets in Freshdesk, there is an option to Add as Private Note, and don't notify the requester, choosing which, the merge action will not be notified to the customers.
+This has to be enabled in all the tickets that are being merged into one, i.e., the original ticket as well as the ticket(s) being merged.